Payum/Payum/UPGRADE.md

 # Upgrades

+## 0.11 to 0.13

+* `CreditCardType` was removed use one from bridge.
+* `CreditCardExpirationDateType` was removed use one from bridge.
+* `ObtainCreditCardAction` was removed use one from bridge.

 ## 0.10 to 0.11

 * `InteractiveRequestListener` was renamed to `ReplyToHttpResponseListener`.
 The container service and related parameter was changed too.
 Now it takes replies and convert that to http response.